5 Secrets To Avoid A First-Time Manager’s Worst Mistakes

 1. Buy yourself time

-To get a grip on the scope of what she is facing I coached her to begin to fill only 75% of her time in her calendar.
-People will want to talk to her and a million things that will fill that ‘free’ 25% of time.
+To get a grip on the scope of what she is facing, I coached her to begin to fill only 75% of her time in her calendar.
+People will want to talk to her, and a million things that will fill that ‘free’ 25% of time.

-1. Use silence to listening
+1. Use silence to listen.

 Remember that one of the most annoying things about any manager — or anyone for that matter — is when they just won’t shut up.